The Craft Dome at Garlinge Green Road, Chartham

 Needed:

-Nurture the new plants
+Continue to nurture the new plants

-Develop the main small garden
+Continue to develop the main small garden

 Acquire more large planters